The Strawberry Full Moon In Capricorn Will Make It Hard To Control Your Feelings

-On 21st June at 4:08 p.m., the strawberry full moon in Capricorn will illuminate the night sky.
-It is the first full moon of summer, occurring less than 30 hours after the beginning of the solstice on 20th June.
+On June 21 at nighttime, the strawberry full moon in Capricorn will illuminate the sky.
+It is the first full moon of winter, occurring less than 30 hours after the beginning of the solstice on June 20.
 Due to the energetic shifts in the cosmos, the strawberry full moon (named for the time of the northern hemisphere’s strawberry harvest) will be mighty in augmenting relationships.
-Earthlings will experience the “moon illusion”, where an optical illusion makes the moon appear larger on the horizon.
+Earthlings will experience the “moon illusion,” where an optical illusion makes the moon appear larger on the horizon.

 Venus, who’s in Cancer, opposes the full moon, making us apt to take a position of understanding and to believe in the good of others.
 Jealousy and hidden desires can come to light, making it hard to control our feelings.
 Our heart chakras will be more open than usual: strawberries, namesake of the current moon, are associated with that particular energy centre.
 Cleanse the chakra by placing rose quartz on the heart in a healing bath.
 It will guide you towards decisions that align with your core and being.